Skip to content

 You might have heard the name Pleven before, or as it was once called Plevna in modern history.
-The city of Pleven is the administrative center of Pleven Province and that of the subordinate Pleven Municipality as well.
-Pleven is located north of Bulgaria and is the biggest economic center in the northwestern and central north part of the country.
+The city of Pleven is the administrative centre of Pleven Province and that of the subordinate Pleven Municipality.
+Pleven is located north of Bulgaria and is the most significant economic centre in the country’s northwestern and central northern parts.

-The location of Pleven plays an integral part in the city’s economic, administrative, political, cultural and transport life.
-The city is surrounded by low limestone hills; the Pleven Heights and is 170 kilometers from the capital Sofia.
-The river Vit flows near the city while the smaller Tuchenitsa river, locally known as Barata which means The Streamlet crosses the city of Pleven.
+Pleven’s location is integral to the city’s economic, administrative, political, cultural, and transport life.
+The city is surrounded by low limestone hills, the Pleven Heights, and is 170 kilometres from Sofia, the capital.
+Vit flows near the city, while the smaller Tuchenitsa River, locally known as Barata or The Streamlet, crosses the city of Pleven.

 The current weather in Pleven is as continental as you can hope for.
 Cool winters and warm summers distinguish the city.
-Winters have a lot of snow with temperatures falling below -20 degrees Celsius overnight.
-Springs are warmer with temperatures getting to 20 degrees Celsius and summers are hotter with average 40 degrees Celsius.
+Winters have a lot of snow, with temperatures falling below -20 degrees Celsius overnight.
+Springs are warmer, with temperatures getting to 20 degrees Celsius, and summers are hotter, with an average of 40 degrees Celsius.

-In this article we’ll get to know the city of Pleven, Bulgaria.
-We will know how to get to Pleven then we’ll know a little bit about its history before we jump to the different reasons why you should visit it and what you can do there.
+In this article, we’ll learn how to get to Pleven, Bulgaria, and a little bit about its history before we discuss the different reasons why you should visit it and what you can do there.

 How to get to Pleven?

-You can get to Pleven from the capital Sofia by train, bus, taxi, drive or by shuttle.
+You can reach Pleven from Sofia, the capital, by train, bus, taxi, car, or shuttle.

-Using the train is the fastest way to get from Sofia to Pleven.
-With a ticket cost that doesn’t exceed 14 Euros, it’s also one of the cheapest options.
-Most common train operators of the way are the Bulgarian Railways and the Romanian Railways.
+The fastest way to get from Sofia to Pleven is by train.
+With a ticket costing under 14 Euros, it’s also one of the cheapest options.
+The most common train operators are the Bulgarian Railways and the Romanian Railways.

 You can check their schedules online to determine which of the journeys they operate suits you best.
-The journey usually takes about 2 hours and a half.
+The trip usually takes about 2 and a half hours and a half.

-Reserving a bus ticket differs depending on whether you’ll be booking a one-way ticket or a return ticket.
-Either way you’ll be expected to pay from 5 Euros to 9 Euros.
-The 2 hours and twenty minutes ride has several operators as well which you can check and choose from.
+Reserving a bus ticket differs depending on booking a one-way or return ticket.
+Either way, you’ll be expected to pay 5 Euros to 9 Euros.
+The two-hour and twenty-minute ride also has several operators, which you can check and choose from.

-You might want to get a taxi ride instead but it can be quite pricy.
-Even though you might get to Pleven faster; the trip usually takes just two hours, but you will be expected to pay anywhere from 80 Euros to 100 Euros.
+You might want a taxi ride instead, but it can be expensive.
+Even though you might get to Pleven faster—the trip usually takes just two hours—you will be expected to pay anywhere from 80 Euros to 100 Euros.
 It’s always best to check with operating companies to determine what you like.

 Fancy driving the way yourself?
 No problem, driving will get you from Sofia to Pleven in less than two hours.
 With a fuel cost from 15 Euros to 21 Euros, you just need to rent a car for your trip.
-For just 15 Euros per day, you can get a great offer from car renting companies online as well.
+For just 15 Euros per day, you can get a great offer from car leasing companies online.

 If taking a shuttle is more suitable for you, no worries.
-For a cost that ranges from 65 Euros to 85 Euros you can book one and you can do it online too.
-The shuttle will take you from Sofia to Pleven in about two hours and a half.
+You can book one for a cost between 65 and 85 euros, and you can do it online, too.
+The shuttle will take you from Sofia to Pleven in about two and a half hours.

 Where to stay in Pleven?

-One of the distinguishable things about staying in Pleven is that you can rent an apartment for as good as a price as a hotel, even better.
-Apartments for rent in Pleven aren’t only very affordable but also are located near all of the city’s main sights.
-Some apartments have a lovely back yard as well where you can relax after a long day.
+One of the distinguishing things about staying in Pleven is that you can rent an apartment for as good a price as a hotel, even better.
+Apartments for rent in Pleven aren’t only very affordable but are located near all of the city’s main sights.
+Some apartments also have a lovely backyard to relax after a long day.

-Particularly popular among couples, this apartment has a city view, an inner courtyard view and a quiet street view as well.
-The apartment is only 0.6 kilometers away from the city center.
-For three nights suited with all apartment facilities including private parking and free WiFi, you only need to pay 115 Euros.
+Particularly popular among couples, this apartment has a city view, an inner courtyard view and a quiet street view.
+The apartment is only 0.6 kilometres away from the city centre.
+For three nights with all apartment facilities, including private parking and free WiFi, you only need to pay 115 Euros.

-Pansion Storgozia has an on-site fitness center, street parking and an on-site coffee shop.
-The apartment is available for rent for 152 Euros for a stay of three nights.
-There’s an option of renting a two-bedroom apartment in the same pansion, which can accommodate up to four people.
+Pansion Storgozia has an on-site fitness centre, street parking, and a coffee shop.
+A three-night apartment costs 152 Euros.
+A two-bedroom apartment in the same pension can accommodate up to four people.

-Located in the center of the city of Pleven, Hotel Rostov offers great panoramic views of the city and its monuments.
-The hotel is also about 5 minutes away from restaurants, cafeterias and bars.
-For a three-night stay, your choice of two single beds or one double bed, you only pay 108 Euros.
-For the inclusion of breakfast and several other services such as free cancelation, the price goes up to 114 Euros.
+Located in the centre of Pleven, Hotel Rostov offers excellent panoramic views of the city and its monuments.
+The hotel is about 5 minutes from restaurants, cafeterias, and bars.
+For a three-night stay, with your choice of two single beds or one double bed, you only pay 108 Euros.
+The price goes up to 114 Euros for breakfast and several other services, such as free cancellation.

-Another great place which is only 0.6 kilometers away from the city center, this motel is in the sport area of the city.
-Hospital “Heart and Brain” is a 100-meters away and the Hospital “UMBAL Georgi Stranski” second clinic base is just 200 meters away.
-For a three-night stay, your choice of two single beds or one large bed, you only need pay 123 Euros.
+Another great place is this motel, which is only 0.6 kilometres from the city centre.
+It is in the city’s sports area.
+The hospital “Heart and Brain” is 100 meters away, and the Hospital “UMBAL Georgi Stranski”, the second clinic base, is 200 meters away.
+For a three-night stay, you can choose between two single beds or one large bed.
+You only need to pay 123 Euros.

 The motel restaurant offers you a continental breakfast every day.
-There are also rooms to book in the motel that can accommodate of up to 3 travelers.
-The motel is just 0.8 kilometers away from the Regional Historical Museum while the Pleven Panorama is only 1.3 kilometers away.
+There are also rooms to book in the motel that can accommodate up to 3 travellers.
+The motel is just 0.8 kilometres from the Regional Historical Museum, while the Pleven Panorama is only 1.3 kilometres away.
 Many other Pleven landmarks are very close to the motel.

 Brief History of Pleven